 Drive in a safe and considerate manner.

 Manage Carts and Dumpsters in a careful manner to avoid spillage and littering, or damage to the Cart.
 Carts shall typically be replaced at the location at which they were Collected in an upright position.
 Carts shall not be replaced in the street.
+If the Resident/property manager has not left an appropriate area to replace the cart due to snow or ice, the Contractor will return the cart to the location where the Resident set it out.

 Monitor for any spillage or vehicle leaks and be responsible for immediately cleaning up any litter, breakage, or leaks.